-- 1. At the webserver, select the Gateway from the Overview or Device Management screen. - 2.
-On the row displaying your Gateway, click the Details under View. - 3.
-Select Edit Gateway. - 4.
-Click Select File under Update XML. - Select the file that was just updated to the DXM and click Save.
-After the XML file is loaded into the webserver, the webserver uses the register names and configurations defined in the configuration file. - 6.
-Click on the Details link for each Gateway to go to the configured registers to see the values uploaded by the DXM.
+At the webserver, select the Home screen.

+- 2. On the row displaying your new site, click the Edit Gateway (pencil) icon. - 3.
+Select Update XML. - 4.
+Click Choose File and select the file that was just updated to the DXM and click Save.

+Figure 3.
+Example file selection screen that may not represent your specific kit

+After the XML file is loaded into the webserver, the webserver uses the register names and configurations defined in the configuration file.

+5. Click on the Site Name link to go to the configured registers to see the values uploaded by the DXM.
 The same XML configuration files is now loaded on both the DXM and the Website.
 After some time, the data should be seen on the website.

-Completing these steps creates continuity between the Gateway created on the website with the DXM used in the field.
+Completing these steps creates continuity between the site created on the website with the DXM used in the field.
 The DXM pushes data to the website, which can be viewed at any time.